iterative/dvc.org/content/blog/2020-05-04-dvc-3-years-and-1-0-release.md

 ### [Run cache](https://github.com/iterative/dvc/issues/1234)

+_Learnings:_ Forcing users to make Git commits for each ML experiment creates too much overhead.

 DVC 1.0 has a "long memory" of DVC commands runs.
-This means it can identify if a `dvc repro` has already been run and save compute time by returning the cached result - even if you didn't Git commit that past run.
+This means it can identify if a `dvc repro` has already been run and save compute time by returning the cached result - _even if you didn't Git commit that past run_.

-We added the run-cache with CI/CD systems and other MLOps automation tools in mind.
+We added the run-cache with CI/CD systems and other MLOps and DataOps automation tools in mind.
 No more auto-commits needed after `dvc repro` in the CI/CD system side.

 ### [Multi-stage DVC files](https://github.com/iterative/dvc/issues/1871)

+_Learnings:_ ML pipelines evolve much faster than data engineering pipelines.

 We redesigned the DVC-metafile format to make saved pipelines more interpretable and editable.
 Pipeline stages are now saved in a single metafile, with all